How Logan Operates

 Possible runway configurations in ideal weather conditions:

-Figures 2-5 depicts a three runway configuration in Ideal weather conditions when the winds are light, visibility is clear and all three runways are operational.
+Figures 2-5 depicts a three runway configuration in ideal weather conditions when the winds are light, visibility is clear and all three runways are operational.
+When the FAA selects a runway to be used as part of a configuration, various factors are taken into considerations including: wind speed and direction, other weather conditions, and operational factors, runway availability, fleet mix and peak usage time.
 The weather trends at Logan Airport favor a northeast-southwest-northwest (NE-SW-NW) runway configuration.
 The chart below shows which runway configuration would be ideal in the specific conditions:

 |Wind Direction||Preferential Runway||Figure|